drewcrawford/drewcrawford.github.io/structs_or_classes/index.md

 * Jeff, why the hell are you comparing two `NetworkController`s?
 * Why the hell do you even *have* two `NetworkController`s?
 * What does it even *mean* to say that two HTTP responses are equal?
 (Pause for existential reflection.)
 That they have the same URL?
 They have the same contents?
-That one of them was once `.copy()`ed from another one?
+That one of them was once `.copy()`ed from another one (e.g., they have the same *provenance*)?
 I'm not sure that equality has a clear definition here.
 * Are you trying to do this for `Foo` itself, or for everything `Foo` contains all 10 levels down?
 * Let me get back to you after studying the class hierarchy.